3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/javaScript/js-data-modeling/README.md

 Q. When you were creating relationships between the models, what were some thoughts or questions you had to help guide a connection between them?

 ```
-Who is this app for and what is it trying to accomplish .
-What models are a big factor in making the app fulfill its desired purpose.
+<p>Who is this app for and what is it trying to accomplish .
+What models are a big factor in making the app fulfill its desired purpose. </p>
 ```

 ### Reading and Videos for Tomorrow